mdabrowski1990/uds/docs/source/pages/knowledge_base/packet.rst

 Normal Fixed Addressing
 .......................
-Normal fixed addressing is a special case of :ref:`normal addressing <knowledge-base-can-normal-addressing>` in which the mapping of the address information into the CAN identifier is further defined.
+Normal fixed addressing format is a special case of :ref:`normal addressing <knowledge-base-can-normal-addressing>` in which the mapping of the address information into the CAN identifier is further defined.

 For normal fixed addressing, only 29-bit (extended) CAN Identifiers are allowed.